Buurtzorg's Healthcare Revolution: 14,000 Employees, 0 Managers, Sky-High Engagement

 Passion

-The motivation and passion of the nurses is hard to miss once they proudly start to explain how they run their own neighborhood.
-Having worked for other more traditional Dutch health care organizations before, the way of working of Buurtzorg has set them free.
+The motivation and passion of the nurses are hard to miss once they proudly start to explain how they run their own neighborhood.
+Having worked for other more traditional Dutch healthcare organizations before, the way of working at Buurtzorg has set them free.
 Nel: "We feel more liberated, appreciated, and fully in control of how we can provide the best possible healthcare to our clients.
 Instead of having to work with lots of frustrating bureaucracy, we can now do what we love to do: delivering care to clients”.

 Network of teams

-At Buurtzorg, the circa 1000 teams are completely self-organised and they therefore take care of the entire health care process.
-Among many other things they take on new clients, plan their own the work, delivering care to their clients and they even hire new nurses for the team.
+At Buurtzorg, the circa 1000 teams are completely self-organized and they therefore take care of the entire health care process.
+Among many other things they take on new clients, plan their own work, deliver care to their clients, and even hire new nurses for the team.
 There is, however, still a small headquarters of about 50 people to support the nurses.

 New teams are still joining Buurtzorg on a regular basis.
 New teams can apply to run their own neighborhood.
 Once they start, they mostly rely on their own.
 Jos: “We noticed that the teams we supported the most, took the longest time to be up and running.
 This is how we learned to let go and let the teams find their own way.”